ahmadiehsan/personal_docs/docs/data_science/ai/overfitting_and_underfitting/splitting_data/time_series_cross_validation.md

 <img src="image1.jpg" style="width:4.11128in" />

-In all cases, it’s important to ensure that the split is done randomly but with the same random seed each time to ensure the reproducibility of the results.
-It’s also important to ensure that the split is representative of the underlying data – that is, the distribution of the target variable should be consistent across all sets.
+In all cases, it's important to ensure that the split is done randomly but with the same random seed each time to ensure the reproducibility of the results.
+It's also important to ensure that the split is representative of the underlying data – that is, the distribution of the target variable should be consistent across all sets.
 Once we have split the data into different subsets for training and testing our model, we can try to find the best set of hyperparameters for our model.